Posts

 Image

-Using proximity sensors for playing midi tones combined with LED visualization Description The aim of this project was to create a table sized device with multiple proximity sensors that can play midi tones.
-Each sensor had a few LEDs to show hand distance above the table.
-This table could be used by one or more persons at once.
-Hardware setup First I created a prototype from a cardboard to test sensors and some logic behind.
-Than I ordered a customized plottered sticker with a design which was painted with bare conductive paint.
-Afterwards I drilled some holes and connected the touchboard with 7 arduino Nanos.
-Each arduino was connected to 13 LEDs diodes.
-At the end I added two potentiometers.
-One for controlling volume and one for changing notes setup.
-Programming Programming consists of two parts.
-Master(touchboard) program that reads values from proximity sensors and sends messages to slaves(arduinos).
-Second program for slaves that reads messages from m
+Using proximity sensors for playing midi tones combined with LED visualization Description The goal of this project was to create a table-sized device equipped with multiple proximity sensors capable of playing MIDI tones.
+Each sensor is accompanied by LEDs that indicate the distance of the user's hand above the table.
+This interactive table can be used by one or more people simultaneously.
+Hardware Setup I began with a cardboard prototype to test the sensors and the underlying logic.
+Afterward, I ordered a custom plottered sticker with a design which was painted with bare conductive paint.
+I drilled holes and connected the touchboard to seven Arduino Nanos, each controlling 13 LEDs.
+Additionally, I incorporated two potentiometers: one for volume control and another for changing the note setup.
+Programming The programming task was divided into two parts: Master Program (Touchboard): Reads values from the proximity sensors and sends messages to the slave Arduinos.
+Sl

-Creating fake SMS with Android
+Creating Fake SMS with Android

 Image